ASFHyP3/hyp3/README.md

 2. Check "required reviewers" and add the appropriate team(s) or user(s)
 3. Change "Deployment branches and tags" to "Selected branches and tags" and
    - add a deployment branch or tag rule
-   - use "Ref Type: Branch" and write the name of the branch this deployment will be deployed out of.
+   - use "Ref Type: Branch" and write the name of the branch it will be deploying out of.
      (This is typically `main` for prod deployments, `develop` for test deployments, or a feature branch name for sandbox deployments.)
 4. Add the following environment secrets:
     - `AWS_REGION` - e.g. `us-west-2`